NDPC Training Partners

 Download NCBRT Member Brief

-Texas A&M Engineering Extension Service (TEEX) National Emergency Response and Rescue Training Center (NERRTC)
+Texas A&M Engineering Extension Service (TEEX) National Emergency Response and Recovery Training Center (NERRTC)

 NERRTC is a center of excellence within the Texas A&M Engineering Extension Service (TEEX), one of the largest providers of workforce training in the nation since 1919.
 TEEX is known for its innovative, customized programs, including hands-on and on-site training.
 TEEX is a state agency of the Texas A&M System.
 It is headquartered in College Station, TX with seven regional training centers and offices located around the state of Texas.
 These facilities support nine agency components, all of which offer workforce training in particular subject areas, and collaborate to provide TEEX customers with a seamless training venue.
 TEEX courses are taught locally throughout the state, at customer facilities, and at TEEX-approved locations both nationally and internationally.